 India strategy for the world's highest-valued startups

 A unicorn is a privately held, venture capital-backed startup with at least a $1 BN valuation.
-There are 701 unicorns in the world with a combined valuation of $2,245 BN, as per CB Insights.
+As per CB Insights, the world has 701 unicorns with a combined valuation of $2,245 BN in April 2021.

 Some companies like Bytedance and Stripe have stayed private despite having a market value bigger than most listed companies.
 Thus they remain a unicorn startup as per the definition even though some might question the logic.

 Startups start by solving local problems and then expand to neighbouring countries.
 Most of them (99%) stay confined to their home geographies.
 Most successful business models have local players solving local issues.
 Deezer, a French music app, is a good example.
 It has not entered India because India has several local music streaming apps.

 But the most successful startups become global.
 Think Uber, Salesforce, and Spotify.
 Although none of them is a startup now after their IPO, they started expanding outside their home markets before they became public companies.
 So globalisation does happen but few startups, especially the biggest ones, achieve it.
 These big startups either acquire local competitors or compete with them when they enter a new market.
 Uber competing against Ola in India is a good case study.

 So out of this list of the 12 biggest global startups, how many are present in India, and why have some chosen to stay away from the Indian market?
 Let's analyse them individually.

 Bytedance operated one of the most popular social media apps, TikTok, in India before GOI banned Chinese companies.